-If you upgraded from a previous version of Windows, your thumbnail files might not be showing up in the Photos app.
+If you've upgraded from a previous version of Windows, your thumbnail files might not be showing up in the Photos app.
 Here's how make them appear.

-Tap or click Options and then tap or click Change folder and search options.
+Tap or click Options then tap or click Change folder and search options.

-Tap or click View and clear the check mark next to Always show icons, never thumbnails.
+Tap or click View and untick Always show icons, never thumbnails.

 The Photos app for Windows 8.1 and Windows RT 8.1 doesn't support connecting to Facebook or Flickr.

-If the suggestions here don't solve your problem, check out the Music, Photos, and Video community page in the Windows forum for solutions that other people have found for specific problems.
-This can be particulary helpful when you're experiencing hardware problems or error messages.
+If the suggestions here don't solve your problem, have a look at the Music, Photos and Video community page in the Windows forum for solutions that other people have found for specific problems.
+This can be particularly helpful when you're experiencing hardware problems or error messages.